ilshad/combo/README.md

 of the unit.

-In other words, instead of writing full components, we have to code only rendering part and manage state with kind of messages hub.
+In other words, instead of writing full components, we have to code only rendering part and manage state with kind of event hub.

 To rule them all, there is an entry point, `combo.api/view`which is just Om component: